mongodb/docs/source/includes/command/atlas-integrations.rst

 Related Commands
 ----------------

+* :ref:`atlas-integrations-create` - Create operations.
+* :ref:`atlas-integrations-delete` - Remove the specified third-party integration from your project.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-integrations-describe` - Return the details for the specified third-party integration for your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-integrations-list` - Return all active third-party integrations for your project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   create </command/atlas-integrations-create>
+   delete </command/atlas-integrations-delete>
+   describe </command/atlas-integrations-describe>
+   list </command/atlas-integrations-list>